Back

 You need an exit strategy if you plan to sell your company some time in the future.
 Having this subsection is crucial if you want to draw the attention of venture capitalists and angel investors.
 The most common exit strategies are acquisition, initial public offering (IPO), and management buyout.

-Make sure you understand all these terms correctly and can confidently use them when pitching — investors are more likely to trust an entrepreneur who knows their financial matters.
+Make sure you understand all these terms correctly and can confidently use them when pitching — investors are more likely to trust an entrepreneur who knows their numbers.

 A typical balance sheet lists a hefty number of assets, liabilities, and stockholders’ equity.
 Complicated, but important!